SESSION H

 Instructors’ Biography:

-Margaret (Meg) Gamalo, PhD is Head of Statistics –Inflammation and Immunology, Pfizer Innovative Health.
-She combines expertise in biostatistics, regulatory and adult and pediatric drug development.
-She recently was a Research Advisor, Global Statistical Sciences at Eli Lilly and Company and prior to that was a Mathematical Statistician at the Food and Drug Administration.
-Meg leads the Pediatric Innovation Task Force at the Biotechnology Innovation Organization.
+Margaret (Meg) Gamalo, PhD is Statistics Head for Inflammation and Immunology in Pfizer Global Product Development.
+She combines expertise in biostatistics, regulatory science and adult and pediatric clinical development.
+Prior to joining Pfizer, she was Research Advisor, Global Statistical Sciences at Eli Lilly and Company and as Mathematical Statistician at the Food and Drug Administration.
+Meg leads the Complex Innovative Design Task Force at the Biotechnology Innovation Organization.
 She also actively contributes to research topics within the European Forum for Good Clinical Practice – Children’s Medicine Working Party.
-Meg is Editor-in-Chief of the Journal of Biopharmaceutical Statistics and is actively involved in many statistical activities in the American Statistical Association.
-She received her PhD in Statistics from The University of Pittsburgh and master’s in applied mathematics from the University of the Philippines.
+Meg is currently Editor-in-Chief of the Journal of Biopharmaceutical Statistics and is actively involved in many statistical activities in the American Statistical Association.
+Recently, she was elected Fellow of the American Statistical Association.

 This entry was posted in .
 Bookmark the permalink.